Home UpStaff

 4) Effective killing with an M-16 A-1 Assault Rifle

-(a weapon which can never truly be cleaned AKA "22 caliber rifle on steriods").
+(a weapon which can never truly be cleaned AKA "22 caliber rifle on steroids").

 5) Harming others with the fragmentation grenades